Sugar Free Lemonade Recipe

 It took four years, but our lemon tree is finally producing lemons.
 The girls have been asking to pick them and make lemonade ever since the first one turned yellow.
-So this afternoon we made lemonade, but I wasn't willing to add the usual two cups of refined sugar.
-I've been adding a squeeze of lemon and a drop of stevia to my water for ages - it makes it taste delicious and lemon has vitamin C and detoxifying properties.
+So this afternoon we made lemonade, but I wasn’t willing to add the usual two cups of refined sugar.
+I’ve been adding a squeeze of lemon and a drop of stevia to my water for ages – it makes it taste delicious and lemon has vitamin C and detoxifying properties.
 Today I used that same method for our lemonade.
 The girls had no idea this lemonade was sugar free and it was great to have organic lemons to use.

 After our lemonade, we juiced some blood oranges.
 Why not?
 A little orange in lemonade is fabulous and takes away and stevia taste if that bothers you.

 I hope you’ll make this yummy lemonade with someone you love – whether it’s your kids or a friend.